apaladines-techconsulting/Interview_Questions/README.md

 #### GCD:
 It allows you to perform tasks concurrently by dividing them into smaller blocks and submitting them to queues that can be concurrent or serial.(main queue as maint thread).
 - `main` -> Serial queue.
 - `global` -> Concurrent queue.
 - `custom` -> Serial or Concurrent depending on the requirement.
+    Threads can be:
+    `Concurrent` ->
+    `Serial` ->

 `GCD - QoS (1 for the most prioritary and 4 for less priority):`
 1. `User Interactive` => For animations or any kind of user related job with direct UI interactions.
 2. `User Initiated` => When user requires imediate results, scrolling tableview for pagination or pull to reload
-* `Default` => Falls between UserInitiated and Utility.
+3. `Default` => Falls between UserInitiated and Utility.
-3. `Utility` => tasks which are long running, like downloading files.
+4. `Utility` => tasks which are long running, like downloading files.
-4. `Background` => Something which is not visible to user like creating backups, restoring from server/ syncing like retrieving data from google cloud, etc.
+5. `Background` => Something which is not visible to user like creating backups, restoring from server/ syncing like retrieving data from google cloud, etc.
 * `Unspecified` => This has the last priority.

-Concurrent and Serial.

-sync and async
+#### OperationQueue:
+Manages the execution of tasks as individual Operation objects.
+Tasks as Operations.
+Concurrency Control.
+Dependency Management.
+Prioritization.
+Cancellation.
+Completion Block.

+#### Await Async:
-sync -> Blocks everything after it is finalized.
-One thing at time async -> Allows to continue with the application and run things in
+`Sync` -> Blocks everything after it is finalized.
+One thing at time.
+`Async` -> Allows to continue with the application and run things in.

 #### OperationQueue:
 Are nothing but tasks.
 They have the ability to add dependency, pause, stop and resume.
 OperationQueue is a high-level iOS mechanism that manages the execution of tasks (operations) concurrently.
 It provides control over task order, cancellation, and prioritization, making it easier to handle complex and structured operations compared to using GCD directly.